 The Compensation Committee and the Board typically meet on an annual basis in December of each year to review and determine the compensation for all of the Corporation's employees, including the Named Executive Officers.
-At such meetings, the Compensation Committee and the Board are provided with information regarding the current and proposed compensation for all employees and the Corporation's financial and operational results.
+At such meetings, the Compensation Committee and the Board are provided with information regarding the current and proposed compensation for all employees.
 In order to ensure that the Corporation's employees and Named Executive Officers are being compensated appropriately, Birchcliff participates in and uses the annual Mercer Total Compensation Survey for the energy sector, conducted and administered by Mercer (Canada) Limited (an independent compensation consultant), for purposes of benchmarking executive and employee compensation.
-With respect to the compensation to be paid to the Named Executive Officers, the President and Chief Executive Officer of the Corporation provides his recommendation to the Compensation Committee as to the compensation that should be paid to such officers.
+With respect to the compensation to be paid to the Named Executive Officers, the Chief Executive Officer of the Corporation provides his recommendation to the Compensation Committee as to the compensation that should be paid to such officers.
 The Compensation Committee then reviews this recommendation and submits its full recommendation to the Board.